 CADI and MTI names for CP15 registers are different.

-When semi-hosting is enabled on SystemC model and a read from stdin is done within the target software, the semi-hosting call from CADI does not originate from the SystemC thread.
-Consequently the complete simulation becomes blocked if the semi-hosting call cannot complete due to no user input.
+When semihosting is enabled on a SystemC model and a read from stdin is done within the target software, the semihosting call from CADI does not originate from the SystemC thread.
+Consequently the complete simulation becomes blocked if the semihosting call cannot complete due to no user input.

 In some circumstances, the model will boot more slowly when an operating system filesystem image is used in read-only mode.
 The workaround is to make sure that the image is writeable.

-Cortex-A53, A35 and A32 lack the Advanced SIMD Engine-present parameter.
+Cortex-A53, Cortex-A35 and Cortex-A32 lack the Advanced SIMD Engine-present parameter.

-A17 BROADCAST parameters should be at cluster level, not cpu level.
+BROADCASTparameters should be at the cluster level, not at the cpu level.